What is Kashmiri Chilli powder and why is it better than other chillies?

 • Use whole chillies to temper in warm oil with other whole spices.

-• Soak the kashmiri chillies whole in warm water and grind it into paste for an even brighter red colour and flavouful heat to the dish.
+• Soak kashmiri chillies whole in warm water and grind it into paste for an even brighter red colour and flavouful heat to the dish.

 Uses of kashimiri chilli powder